 NO – IF…

-- You think you’ll only use a dehydrator occasionally.
+- You think you’ll only use it once or twice a year.

 - You don’t have a space where you can set it up so it’s convenient to use.
 It’s too big to haul around and I bet you’d forget about it.
 The good news is you can set it up in the garage, basement or gazebo – it doesn’t have to be in your kitchen.